Gaming Laptop Buying Guide: Find the Right Rig

 Good for Mainstream Gamers

-- Nvidia GeForce GTX 950M: A step below the 960M, the 950M will churn out some solid frame rates in midrange games like Rainbox Six Siege at very modest settings.
-Serious gamers will probably be disappointed.
+- Nvidia GeForce GTX 1050/1050 Ti - A step below the 1060, the GTX 1050 will churn out some solid framerates in mid-range games like Battlefield 1 at very modest settings.
+The 1050 Ti is slightly more powerful and capable in some cases of supporting Oculus Rift and its various titles.
+However, serious gamers looking for a high-performance system will probably be disappointed.

-- Nvidia GeForce GTX 970M: The middle child of Nvidia's suite of cards, the 970M is capable of producing some impressive frame rates, but isn't quite as good as the 980M.
-You'll have to adjust the special effects settings or screen resolution downward in top-of-the-line-games.
+- Nvidia GeForce GTX 1070: The middle child of Nvidia's suite of cards, the 1070 GPU is also VR-ready and capable of producing some impressive frame rates, but isn't quite as good as the 1080.
+You can expect some serious smooth graphics at 1080p and 4K on top-of-the-line-games such as Htiman.

 Hardcore Gamers and VR-Ready

-- Nvidia GeForce GTX 980M: This is the card to beat.
-During our testing, gaming laptops outfitted with a 980M routinely top the category average on high-end games such as Metro: Last Light with the special effects settings and resolution turned all the way up.
+- Nvidia GeForce GTX 1080: This is the card to beat.
+During our testing, gaming laptops outfitted with a 1080 GPU routinely top the category average on high-end games such as Rise of the Tomb Raider and Grand Theft Auto V with the special effects settings and resolution turned all the way up.
+And of course, Nvidia 1080 can easily support all your virtual-reality adventures.
+Just be prepared to shell out a pretty penny, since 1080s are only found in high-end systems like the Razer Blade Pro or the Acer Predator 17X.

 - SLI: Since two is better than one, some laptops offer two GPUs in Nvidia's Scalable Link Interface (SLI) configuration.
 The technology allows up to four GPUs to work together, scaling graphics performance for better rendering at extremely high frame rates.
-Some examples of SLI laptops include the Aorus X7 Pro Sync (which you can strap to your back for 360-degree VR gaming, pictured above) and the MSI GT80 Titan SLI.
+Some examples of SLI laptops include the Acer Predator 21 X and the MSI GT83 Titan SLI.

 MORE: Best Gaming Mice

 What's the point of having butter-smooth frame rates and beautiful graphics if your notebook's display looks like crap?
-To prevent against this unfortunate turn of events, here's a few guidelines to follow.
+To prevent against this unfortunate turn of events, here are a few guidelines to follow.

 - Resolution: The minimum resolution for any gaming laptop is 1920 x 1080 — anything less and you're asking for muddy graphics.
-Laptops with 4K (3840 x 2160) panels are becoming increasingly popular, praised for their striking details and color.
+Laptops with QHD (2560 x 1440) or 4K (3840 x 2160) panels are becoming increasingly popular, praised for their striking details and color.
+There are some gamers that swear by 1366 x 768 because of the increased frame rates, but I implore you to love yourself more and aim a bit higher.

 - Touch Screens: Some gaming laptops have started offering touch screens, which is nice if you're going to be playing Candy Crush or Cut the Rope.
 We've tested a broad swath of touch-screen displays and while they make sense for convertible systems or 2-in-1s, this feature is unnecessary on most gaming PCs.